 Dive season All year round, but higher chances of shark spotting during mating season in April to May

 Difficulty level All levels, about 12 dive sites in total

 Declared a world heritage site by UNESCO in 1993, the Philippines' Tubbataha Reef National Marine Park is teeming with marine life – but to get there, you'll need to do a liveaboard making it one of the least crowded dive spots in the Philippines.
-Located in the middle of the Sulu sea and in the middle of the Coral Triangle, you can find sharks, hawksbill and green turtles and small reef fish congregating.
+Located in the middle of the Sulu Sea and in the middle of the Coral Triangle, you can find sharks, hawksbill, green turtles and small reef fish congregating.

 Dive season March to early June

 Difficulty level All levels

 One of the best places in the world to dive is the Komodo National Park, a group of volcanic islands between Sumbawa and Flores.
 Besides being home to the elusive Komodo dragons, the national park also has a large marine ecosystem: with around 1,000 species of fish, ten species of dolphin, and five species of sea turtle.
 You can also see massive manta rays, white-tip and black-tip reef sharks, and hammerhead sharks – among others.
 Best suited for advanced divers, Komodo National Park offers exhilarating drift dives at several channels in between the many islands with swift currents.